a2stuff/a2d/tests/README.md

 * Slot 2: Mouse card
 * Slot 4: Mockingboard
 * Slot 6: Disk II Controller w/ 2 (empty) drives
-* Slot 7: CFFA2, w/ 800K package image
+* Slot 7: SCSI card, w/ 800K package image
 * No-Slot Clock under system ROM

 Tests can define custom MAME configuration.
 The contents of a config block are executed by `mametest` to override environment variable that are used when MAME launches.